PromptAI/promptdialog/docs/tutorial/form/01-form.md

      ![11-form](/assets/images/tutorial/form/11-form.png)

 ### Complete collection succeeded
   <br/>After successful collection, we will confirm the collected information with the user.
-After the successful collection node, we will add a machine reply, confirm the order information with the user, and save it in the answer list (refer to [Create Answer List](/docs/tutorial/node-template/bot-global/)）
+After the successful collection node, we will add a machine reply, confirm the order information with the user
 ![12-form](/assets/images/tutorial/form/12-form.png)

 ### The complete flow diagram is as follows: